-To manage the development of a business service and its components (e.g., technical service, business rules services, etc.), the FX solution will also establish an Application Service Registry (ASR).
-When business services are ready for deployment, they will be migrated from the ASR to the Business Service Registry implemented by the IS/IP Vendor.
+To manage the development of a business service and its components (e.g., technical service, business rule services, etc.), the FX solution will also establish an ASR.
+When business services are ready for deployment, they will be implemented by the IS/IP Vendor.